 All of this is interesting, but you may be thinking “How is this going to help me play the bass?”

-The answer goes back to questions addressed in the Practice Tutorial earlier in the Quest; finding the soundest, sound answers
+The answer goes back to questions addressed in the Practice Tutorial earlier in the Quest; finding the soundest, sound answers!

 All of the instruments in the violin family present similar physical challenges to the player.
 It follows that mastering bass playing-position set-up requires the greatest amount of common-sense application of logical sound answers.